midi1996/hackintosh-internet-install-gitbook/clover-and-friends....md

          7. Install
          8. Go to **Step 7** bellow
 2. Mount the ISO
-   1. On windows 10, double click or Open With &gt; Windows Explorer
-   2. On linux, use `mount` command with `-o loop,ro` or with `gnome-disks` by right-clicking the iso &gt; mount image
+   1. On linux, use `mount` command with `-o loop,ro` or with `gnome-disks` by right-clicking the iso &gt; mount image
-   3. On macOS, double click
+   2. On macOS, double click
 3. Copy the EFI folder from the ISO to the CLOVER USB
    1. you should have CLOVER \(USB\) &gt; EFI \(folder\) &gt; CLOVER & BOOT
 4. Open CLOVER &gt; EFI &gt; CLOVER